Oklahoma: Law and government

 Oklahoma is a constitutional republic with a government modeled after the federal government of the United States, with executive, legislative, and judicial branches.
-The state has 77 counties with jurisdiction over most local government functions within each respective domain, five congressional districts, and a voting base with a majority in the Republican Party.
+Oklahoma has 77 counties with jurisdiction over most local government functions within each respective domain, five congressional districts, and a voting base with a majority in the Republican Party.
 State officials are elected by plurality voting in the state of Oklahoma.

-Oklahoma has capital punishment as a legal sentence, and the state has had (between 1976 through mid-2011) the highest per capita execution rate in the nation.
+Oklahoma has capital punishment as a legal sentence.
+Between 1976 and mid-2011, Oklahoma had the highest per capita execution rate in the nation.
+Authorized methods of execution include the electric chair, the gas chamber and the firing squad.

 In a 2020 study, Oklahoma was ranked as the 14th most difficult state for citizens to vote in.
+In May 2020, it became the first state to enact an anti-red flag law, prohibiting the acceptance of any grants or funding to enact red flag laws.
+Abortion in Oklahoma is illegal in nearly all circumstances.

 State government

 The Legislature of Oklahoma consists of the Senate and the House of Representatives.
 As the lawmaking branch of the state government, it is responsible for raising and distributing the money necessary to run the government.
 The Senate has 48 members serving four-year terms, while the House has 101 members with two-year terms.
 The state has a term limit for its legislature that restricts any one person to twelve cumulative years service between both legislative branches.

 Oklahoma's judicial branch consists of the Oklahoma Supreme Court, the Oklahoma Court of Criminal Appeals, and 77 District Courts that each serve one county.
-The Oklahoma judiciary also contains two independent courts: a Court of Impeachment (for impeachment trials) and the Oklahoma Court on the Judiciary.
-Oklahoma has two courts of last resort: the state Supreme Court hears civil cases, and the state Court of Criminal Appeals hears criminal cases (this split system exists only in Oklahoma and neighboring Texas).
-Judges of those two courts, as well as the Court of Civil Appeals are appointed by the Governor upon the recommendation of the state Judicial Nominating Commission, and are subject to a non-partisan retention vote on a six-year rotating schedule.
+The Oklahoma judiciary contains two independent courts: a Court of Impeachment for impeachment trials, and the Oklahoma Court on the Judiciary.
+Oklahoma has two courts of last resort: the state Supreme Court hears civil cases, and the state Court of Criminal Appeals hears criminal cases.
+This split system exists only in Oklahoma and neighboring Texas.
+Judges of those two courts, as well as the Court of Civil Appeals are appointed by the governor upon the recommendation of the state Judicial Nominating Commission, and are subject to a non-partisan retention vote on a six-year rotating schedule.

-The executive branch consists of the Governor, their staff, and other elected officials.
-The principal head of government, the Governor is the chief executive of the Oklahoma executive branch, serving as the ex officio Commander-in-chief of the Oklahoma National Guard when not called into Federal use and reserving the power to veto bills passed through the Legislature.
+The executive branch consists of the governor, their staff, and other elected officials.
+The principal head of government, the governor is the chief executive of the Oklahoma executive branch.
+He serves as the ex officio Commander-in-chief of the Oklahoma National Guard when not called into Federal use and reserving the power to veto bills passed through the legislature.
 The responsibilities of the Executive branch include submitting the budget, ensuring state laws are enforced, and ensuring peace within the state is preserved.